-What type of computer do I need?
+- What type of computer do I need?

-Purchasing Advice and Discounts
+- Purchasing Advice and Discounts

 If you are buying a new computer or software, these resources might be helpful:

-Should I bring a printer?
+- Should I bring a printer?

-How do I connect to the campus network?
+- How do I connect to the campus network?

 You can find more instructions about connecting to the campus network online and can complete these steps before you arrive at Rice.
 Undergraduates: Each college room has a wired Ethernet connection port to connect to the campus network, which is much faster and more reliable than wireless connections.
 Consider bringing a standard Ethernet 568a cable (Cat6 with RJ-45 jack) so you can plug in.
-Be sure to buy a long, 25-foot cable so you have flexibility in arranging your room and note that laptops might require an Ethernet adapter.
+Be sure to buy a long, 25-foot cable so you have flexibility in arranging your room and note that some devices might require an Ethernet cable adapter.

-Each college has a small computer lab with a printer, but larger labs are scattered across campus; in fact, some of your classes may be taught in computer classrooms.
+Each college has a small computer lab with a printer, but other labs are scattered across campus; in fact, some of your classes may be taught in computer classrooms.
 Computers in labs have standard programs (word processor, spreadsheet, and web browsers) installed.
 If a course requires a special software program, you can find it installed on lab computers or might be able to purchase it at a discount.

 Student email is managed externally through Rice Google mail.
 Once you receive your Rice student ID number, you can set up your Rice email account.
 Official communication from the university will be sent only to this account so be sure to monitor it (or forward to another email account).

 OIT Help Desk

 The Help Desk is a free service available to assist with lost data, crashed computers, network problems, and virus infections.
 Contact the OIT Help Desk if you need computer assistance or advice.

 Online Help and Tips